Six Weeks

 Six Weeks is a 1982 American drama film directed by Tony Bill and based on the 1976 novel of the same name by Fred Mustard Stewart.
-It stars Dudley Moore, Mary Tyler Moore, and Katherine Healy.
+It stars Dudley Moore, Mary Tyler Moore and Katherine Healy.

 Plot

 Charlotte Dreyfus, a wealthy cosmetic tycoon, and her 12-year-old daughter Nicole (Nicky), who's dying from leukemia, strike up a sentimental friendship with a California politician, Patrick Dalton.
 Nicole has decided to abandon all further treatments for the disease because of the treatments' side effects.
-Charlotte is determined to help her daughter achieve various 'bucket list" goals including Nicole's desires to work for Dalton's dark-horse campaign.
+Charlotte is determined to help her daughter achieve various "bucket list" goals including Nicole's desires to work for Dalton's dark-horse campaign.
 Dalton, who is initially taken aback by Charlotte's generous campaign donation, allows Nicky to help at the campaign office after she alludes to Nicky having a terminal illness.
 Dalton, the mother, and daughter slowly grow closer over the short period of time and while watching Nicky practicing her ballet, Dalton confronts Nicky about her illness.
-Initially angry, Nicky admits to having leukemia after Dalton admits that he has secrets as well-including an extramarital affair in the past.
+Initially angry, Nicky admits to having leukemia after Dalton admits that he has secrets as well — including an extramarital affair in the past.

-Much to the consternation of Dalton's wife, he develops more attachment to Charlotte and Nicole.
+Much to the consternation of Dalton's wife Peg, he develops more attachment to Charlotte and Nicole.
 She confronts him about having to share him with a second family.
-Meanwhile Nicky has grown attached to Dalton as a father figure and has secret ambitions of Dalton and her mother developing more than a friendship.
+Meanwhile, Nicky has grown attached to Dalton as a father figure and has secret ambitions of Dalton and her mother developing more than a friendship.
 Swept up in Nicky's charm and terminal wishes, Dalton and Charlotte do admit to their mutual feelings for each other over dinner but agree to not take it any further so as to protect his wife and son.

-Charlotte decides to take Nicky to New York City as a break from Los Angeles but it's an excuse to create some distance from the ill-fated relationship.
-Impulsively, Dalton races to the airport and joins them on their vacation-leaving his family behind for the Christmas Holidays.
+Charlotte decides to take Nicky to New York City as a break from Los Angeles, but it's an excuse to create some distance from the ill-fated relationship.
+Impulsively, Dalton races to the airport and joins them on their vacation—leaving his family behind for the Christmas holidays.
 During their time in New York, various events and places are crossed off Nicky's list of lifelong desires.
-As she reads her list to Dalton, she admits she regrets not having danced in a major ballet troupe-partially because she dedicated too much time to his campaign.
+As she reads her list to Dalton, she admits she regrets not having danced in a major ballet troupe—partially because she dedicated too much time to his campaign.
 Guilty, the next day Dalton uses his political charm, gets Nicky a "try out" at the New York Metropolitan Ballet.
-The Ballet director, skeptical at first, admits that Nicky has professional potential and agrees to quickly train her for a full-dress rehearsal, stand-in part of the Nutcracker.
+The Ballet director, skeptical at first, admits that Nicky has professional potential and agrees to quickly train her for a full-dress rehearsal, stand-in part of the title role in The Nutcracker.